sbazaz/uldaq/README.md

   - C, C++ compilers and Make tool
   - Development package for libusb

-  The following describes how prerequisites above can be installed on diffrent Linux distributions
+  The following describes how the prerequisites above can be installed on diffrent Linux distributions

   - Debian-based Linux distributions such as Ubuntu, Raspbian